Epic10l2/Structurecracker/README.md

 Gateway: 2 Liftable bits.
 ```

-Note, using too many structures of the same type or only Desert / Jungle Pyramids, Igloos, Swamphuts and Outposts can result in alot of "imposter" seeds, i recommend using non liftable structures aswell to reduce results, If you get too many results the programm might crash.
+Note 1: Using too many structures of the same type or only Desert / Jungle Pyramids, Igloos, Swamphuts and Outposts can result in alot of "imposter" seeds, i recommend using non liftable structures aswell to reduce results, If you get too many results the programm might crash.

 You can find a pillarcracker here: github.com/Epic10l2/Simple-Pillarcracker

-Note: Disabling lifting only works if you have the pillarseed
+Note 2: Disabling lifting only works if you have the pillarseed
-Note 2 : Requires java 22
+Note 3: Requires java 22